ska-telescope/developer.skatelescope.org/src/getting-started/integrate-skampi.rst

 * If adding a new target, include it at the end of the list and increment the number after skampi-test.
 * The version of the image test is taken directly from the Umbrella chart, so when adding your image name make sure you are using `$$version` not an hard-coded version number.

-For examples, for ska-tango-examples we need to include
+For ska-tango-examples, assuming we had only those tests

 .. code-block::

-	## TARGET: skampi-test-01tangoexamples
+	## TARGET: skampi-test-03tangoexamples
 	## SYNOPSIS: make skampi-test-01tangoexamples
 	## HOOKS: none
 	## VARS: none
 	##  make target for running tango-examples specific tests against Skampi

-	skampi-test-01tangoexamples:  ## launcher for ska-tango-examples tests
+	skampi-test-03tangoexamples:  ## launcher for ska-tango-examples tests
 		@version=$$(helm dependency list charts/$(DEPLOYMENT_CONFIGURATION) | awk '$$1 == "ska-tango-examples" {print $$2}'); \
 		telescope=$$(echo $(DEPLOYMENT_CONFIGURATION) | sed s/-/_/ | sed s/ska/SKA/); \
 		make skampi-k8s-test K8S_TEST_IMAGE_TO_TEST=artefact.skao.int/ska-tango-examples:$$version MARK="$$telescope and acceptance"